academic-repository/cat/README.md

 # cat

-## This repository contains the source code of paper "End-to-End Counterfactual Adversarial Learning with Text Interpolation".
+## This repository contains the source code of paper "Counterfactual Adversarial Learning with Representation Interpolation".